kirikprotocol/MSISDN-verification-plugin/README.md

 - sms - after entering the MSISDN an SMS message with a verification code is sent to that mobile device.
 The user should then repeat this code in the chat,
 - ussd_dialog - after entering the MSISDN a network initiated USSD message is sent to that mobile device.
 The user should choose the proper menu item in the USSD page to verify the MSISDN.

+## MSISDN confirmation test bot (web/msisdn-confirmation-test)

+The bot’s language is Russian.
+It gives an example of how to use Verification by MSISDN plugin.
+The bot’s goal is to get the user’s mobile phone number verified.

+To verify the phone number the bot offers several options:

+-    c2s
+-    SMS
+-    USSD
+-    discharge previous verifications.